 Although Maxwell Fry considered the ‘era of big spending’ to be over by 1960, the Colonial Office was not the only client active in Africa.
 Large banking and business corporations were eager to establish offices as independence loomed and the discovery of oil in Nigeria caused a surge in investment.
 The principles of tropical design were now being applied to new building types and construction methods.
 The Co-operative Bank in Lagos, for example, displayed the tropical Modern approach writ large across its entire façade of adjustable louvers.
 The same bank in Ibadan commissioned a small campus of buildings that included an office tower and community hall.
 Barclays Bank (referred to as ‘Dominion, Colonial and Overseas’ outside the United Kingdom) also had an extensive estate of banks in sub-Saharan Africa, including Ghana, Nigeria, Kenya, and South Africa.
 These were designed by James Cubitt, Fry, Drew Drake, and a number of other architects.
+In Nairobi, 1959, Amyas Douglas Connell designed the Norwich Union Insurance building as two interlocking rectilinear towers with light weight shading and prefabricated panels that seemed to anticipate the arrival of air-conditioning rather than exploiting passive cooling, where as his Crown Law Offices adopts a perforated screen punctuated with larger openings that allows the glazing to operate behind.
 In Takoradi, Denys Lasdun designed the Ghana Commercial Bank using the brise soleil as a geometric decorative motif, as well as very heavy horizontal concrete banding.
-The entire structure is raised up on a rubble stone dais, and accessed via a bridge spanning a dugout basement, giving the whole a fortress-like feel [Fig. 16].
-Moreover, increased international business fuelled the requirement for better transportation links and old military airstrips and hangers were replaced with more glamorous commercial lounges, such as at Accra Airport, designed by Norman and Dawbarn (1961).
+The entire structure is raised up on a rubble stone dais, and accessed via a bridge spanning a dugout basement, giving the whole a fortress-like feel, and attempting to generate a different vocabulary to the now rather staid grids, screens and patterned jalousie.
+[Fig. 16].
+Moreover, increased international business fuelled the requirement for better transportation links and old military airstrips and hangers were replaced with more glamorous commercial lounges, such as the Airports at Accra, designed by Norman and Dawbarn and Dar es Salaam designed by the PWD in 1961.